-The hearing will be held on June 16, 2020 at 6:00 p.m. at a regular council meeting.
-The hearing will be held via videoconference pursuant to Governor's Executive Order N-29-20.
+The hearing will be held on, June 15, 2021 at 6:00 p.m. at a regular council meeting.
+This hearing will be held via videoconference pursuant to Governor's Executive Order N-29-20.
 The Council will consider all objections or protests, if any, to the proposed assessment.
 At the public hearing any interested person may present written or oral testimony.

-A copy of the agenda material for this hearing will be available on the City's website at www.cityofberkeley.info as of June 4, 2020.
+A copy of the agenda material for this hearing will be available on the City's website at www.cityofberkeley.info as of June 3, 2021.
 Once posted, the agenda for this meeting will include a link for public participation using Zoom video technology.

-FY 2021 Assessment Rolls for both street lighting districts will be available at the City Clerk's Office at 2180 Milvia Street, 1st Floor, and at the main Public Library, 2090 Kittredge Street, Berkeley, CA, when the city offices reopen for public business.
+FY 2022 Assessment Rolls for both street lighting districts will be available at the City Clerk's Office at 2180 Milvia Street, 1st Floor, and at the main Public Library, 2090 Kittredge Street, Berkeley, CA, when the city offices reopen for public business.

-Written comments should be mailed directly to the City Clerk, 2180 Milvia Street, Berkeley, CA 94704, or emailed to council@cityofberkeley.info in order to ensure delivery to all Councilmembers and inclusion in the agenda packet.
+Written comments should be mailed to the City Clerk, 2180 Milvia Street, Berkeley, CA 94704 or emailed to council@cityofberkeley.info in order to ensure delivery to all Councilmembers and inclusion in the agenda packet.

-For further information, please contact Nisha Patel, Manager of Engineering at (510) 981-6406 or Ricardo Salcedo, Associate Civil Engineer at (510) 981-6407.
+For further information, please contact Joe Enke, Acting Manager of Engineering at (510) 981-6411 or Ricardo Salcedo, Associate Civil Engineer at (510) 981-6407.

-Published: June 5, 2020 - The Berkeley Voice
+Published: June 4, 2021 - The Berkeley Voice